2023 MED QSR WEB SITE INDEX

 • Deep-sea mining is done at depths from 800 to 6,000 m, primarily targeting deposits of polymetallic nodules, manganese crust and sulphides, and is in early stages of development – referred to as an emerging sector;

-• The exploitation of marine aggregates is a mature sector that refers to exploration, exploitation, extraction and dredging of sand and gravel from the seabed, primarily for the purpose of construction and beach Mining of aggregates had an estimated gross value added (GVA) of EUR 625 million and provided 4,800 jobs in Europe (EEA, 2015).
+• The exploitation of marine aggregates is a mature sector that refers to exploration, exploitation, extraction and dredging of sand and gravel from the seabed, primarily for the purpose of construction and beach nourishment.
+Mining of aggregates had an estimated gross value added (GVA) of EUR 625 million and provided 4,800 jobs in Europe (EEA 2015).

-133. At a longer time scale, Rare Earth Elements (REE) that are present in deep-sea mud may also become strategic mining targets as land-based reserves become progressively less accessible (Piante and Ody, 2015) and demand for these resources is soaring especially with the massive electrification of the world economy.
+132. At a longer time scale, Rare Earth Elements (REE) that are present in deep-sea mud may also become strategic mining targets as land-based reserves become progressively less accessible (Piante and Ody 2015) and demand for these resources is soaring especially with the massive electrification of the world economy.
 Seabed mining is thus likely to become a priority area of the maritime economy for further study, especially of the largely unknown but potentially significantly adverse environmental impacts.

-135. While the economic potential of deep-sea mining is assessed as significant, the Mediterranean is not considered a priority area for these activities.
+134. While the economic potential of deep-sea mining is assessed as significant, the Mediterranean is not considered a priority area for these activities.
 The UfM Blue Economy report concluded there were no projects that have been granted a mining license33 in the Mediterranean and no deep-sea activities by 2017, with the exception of the 2007 exploration project in the Tyrrhenian Sea in Italy.
-The slow development of deep-sea exploitation in the Mediterranean can be partially attributed to low technological development in the region and the lack of a dedicated regulatory system (UfM, 2017).
+The slow development of deep-sea exploitation in the Mediterranean can be partially attributed to low technological development in the region and the lack of a dedicated regulatory system (UfM 2017).
 However, exploitation of the Mediterranean seabed may become more economically interesting with increasing global prices for relevant resources.

-137. An attempt to identify and understand better potential environmental impacts from deep-sea mining undertaken within the MIDAS project (Managing Impacts of Deep-seA reSource exploitation project, partly funded by the EU, implemented over the period 2013 – 2016) resulted in a set of recommendations and best practices for ensuring relative sustainability of the industry, including creation of conservation zones where mining activities would be prohibited; these recommendations were taken into account for the regulations of the EU Member States for areas located in their Exclusive Economic Zones, as well as for the regulations of the International Seabed Authority for international waters (located more than 200 miles from a State’s baseline) (UfM, 2017).
+136. An attempt to identify and understand better potential environmental impacts from deep-sea mining undertaken within the MIDAS project (Managing Impacts of Deep-seA reSource exploitation project, partly funded by the EU, implemented over the period 2013 – 2016) resulted in a set of recommendations and best practices for ensuring relative sustainability of the industry, including creation of conservation zones where mining activities would be prohibited; these recommendations were taken into account for the regulations of the EU Member States for areas located in their Exclusive Economic Zones, as well as for the regulations of the International Seabed Authority for international waters (located more than 200 miles from a State’s baseline) (UfM 2017).

 32, 33